shitijkarsolia/tcr-embedding-data-selection/README.md

 # TCR Embedding with Data Selection

 Training TCR embeddings using catELMo with only 10% of data.
-Testing whether smart data selection (diversity, length-stratified) works as well as random sampling.
+Testing whether smart data selection (diversity, length-stratified) works better than random sampling.

-**Main question:** Can we use less data and still get good embeddings for TCR-epitope binding prediction?
+**Main question:** How can we use less data and still get good embeddings for TCR-epitope binding prediction?

 ---